electem/chat-app/Back-End/README.md

 Edit the .env file to match your database settings add database name, user name and password

-# download database from the db folder.
+# download sql from the db folder and run on your database.

-# run below command to create user and message tables.
-adonis migration:run

-# Start the dev server
+# Run below command to start the dev server
 adonis serve --dev
 ```